Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 What is retrieval augmented generation (RAG)?

-Retrieval Augmented Generation (RAG) combines the advanced text-generation capabilities of GPT and other large language models with information retrieval functions to provide precise and contextually relevant information.
-This innovative approach improves language models' ability to understand and process user queries by integrating the latest and most relevant data.
-As RAG continues to evolve, its growing applications are set to revolutionize AI efficiency and utility.
+Retrieval augmented generation (RAG) combines the advanced text-generation capabilities of GPT and other large language models with information retrieval functions to provide precise and contextually relevant information.
+This approach improves language models' ability to understand and process user queries by integrating the latest and most relevant data.

 In general, large language models are really good at doing many natural language processing tasks.
 Their generated text is sometimes straight to the point, accurate, and just what the user needs.
 But a lot of the time, this isn’t the case.

-You've most probably encountered a situation where you ask a question to ChatGPT, and you feel like something is wrong with the output it generated, no matter how confident the model seems to be.
+You've most probably encountered a situation where you ask a question to ChatGPT, and you feel like something is wrong with the generated output, no matter how confident the model seems to be.
 Then you go to check the information yourself and find out that GPT actually "lied."
 This phenomenon of large language models is called hallucination.
 Let's think about why this happens.

 In 2020, Meta researchers came up with a paper introducing one of such "assisting" techniques – retrieval augmented generation (RAG).
 At its core, RAG is an innovative technique that merges the capabilities of natural language generation (NLG) and information retrieval (IR).